 Dogs can die in hot cars, even if they are left for just a few minutes.
 If you have concerns about a dog in a hot car, call us on 101.
 If the dog is in particular distress and it is an emergency call 999.
 Do not to attempt to force entry to the vehicle yourself.

 Most vet practices can carry out chip insertion to dogs, as well as some charities that may carry this out for free.
 Visit gov.uk/get-your-dog-microchipped to find out how to get your dog microchipped.

 Dog chipping is a way of lost/stolen dogs being reunited with their owners.
 All dog rehoming centres check for dog chips before rehoming a dog and many dogs that have been lost or stolen can be reunited even after a few years away from home.
 When you routinely visit your vet ask them to check that the dog’s chip is still active.

 Animal cruelty and neglect

 Report incidents of animal cruelty and animals in need of rescue or in immediate danger to the RSPCA.
 The RSPCA cannot collect stray dogs.

 Contact the RSPCA's 24-hour cruelty line on 0300 1234 999.

 Report dangerous dogs and dogs on the highway to us.
-Call 999 in an emergency and 101 at other times or report it online.
+Call 999 in an emergency and 101 at other times or report using our online crime reporting form.